wschloss/TIDLS-Analysis-Tool/README.md

 	set of constants/data.
 This may be undesirable behavior in the future.
 - No validation of input values, some values passed to the generator will create an infinite loop.
--GUI Layout and sizing should be refactored to use wxWidgets sizer classes